top of page

 To help paddlers comply with these instructions there will be small floats with a blue strobe flashing light placed so that they form a gate about 50 metres upstream of each car ferry.

 Competitors must pass through these gates and remain midstream until the ferry cables are passed.
-Each car ferry will have an amber flashing light mounted on it.
+Each car ferry will have an orange flashing light mounted on it.
 This light will be turned on whenever the vessel is moving.
 No competitor may pass through the channel or cross ferry cables while the ferry’s light is flashing.
-RVCP vessels will be stationed at each ferry to guide paddlers through the gates.
+SES vessels will be stationed at each ferry to guide paddlers through the gates.
 Failure to comply with these instructions will result in disqualification from the event and may jeopardise the entire event for coming years.

 Narrow channels